micro-os-plus/eclipse-demo-projects/README.md

 To update the content of the xPacks, in a terminal window, start the `update-xpacks-repo.sh` Bash script:

 ```
-$ bash ~/.xpacls/ilg/scripts.git/update-xpacks-repo.sh
+$ bash ~/.xpacks/ilg/scripts.git/update-xpacks-repo.sh
 ```

 On Mac you can double click the `update-xpacks-repo.command` in Finder.

-After updating xPacks, run the `scritps/generate.sh` in each project, to update the project dependencies.
+After updating xPacks, run the `generate.sh` script in each project, to update the project dependencies.